playzzz/TDTChannels/README.md

-# TDTChannels - IPTV channels for free without any ad
+# TDTChannels - IPTV channels for free and no ads
 TDTChannels is a worldwide platform with the objective of offer all the TV and radio channels available openly of any country.

 Last update 00/00/2020 at 00:00 AM/PM